/

 Straight-through processing rate (STP rate) measures the percentage of claims or transactions that complete from submission to resolution without any human intervention.
 It answers a fundamental question for insurtech operations: how much of your workload actually flows through without touching a human?

-Lorikeet is an AI customer support platform that helps insurers achieve higher STP rates through intelligent claims intake, automated triage, and guided documentation capture.
+Lorikeet is an AI customer support platform built to resolve claims end-to-end rather than deflect them - the same touchless standard STP measures.
+It helps insurers raise STP rates through intelligent claims intake, automated triage, and guided documentation capture across chat, email, and voice.

 How to Calculate It